CodeProSpecialist/Chat-GPT-LLM-Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/README.md

 Llama 3 has expert stock market trading knowledge, knows what the technical analysis indicators mean, and Llama 3 knows the correct trade to make in response to changing market conditions.
+It is recommended to have greater than or equal to 8 Gigabytes of VRAM on an Nvidia video card when running this Artificial Intelligence Stock Market Trading Robot.

 The following screen pictures were with llama3:8b-instruct-q4_0